Proof-of-functionality¶

 Documentation |

-The tests for the catalog in test-cat
+The tests for the catalog in test-cat are comprehensive and rigorous,

-including extended test suites using the --extended
+including extended test suites using the --extended flag.
+Passing these tests

 conclusively proves that the catalog works as intended.

-Ingestion server#
+Ingestion server¶

-The ingestion server integration test in test-ing
+The ingestion server integration test in test-ing invokes all the key

 functionality of the ingestion server.
 Passing these tests conclusively proves